The Psychologically-informed Physiotherapist

 Eoin Ó Conaire is an award-winning chartered physiotherapist and shoulder specialist.
 Since qualifying from the University of Brighton with first class honours in 1999, he has gathered a huge breadth and depth of experience.
 This has included working at large London teaching hospitals, professional and elite sport and in private practice.
 As Musculoskeletal Clinical Lead and lead Extended Scope Practitioner at Central London Community Healthcare, he developed a specialist orthopaedic triage and treatment service and worked clinically in the Upper Limb service.
 He also set up and ran an ultrasound-guided injection service and in collaboration with Dr. Jeremy Lewis developed and validated the first physiotherapy-led arthrographic hydrodistension service for Frozen Shoulder.

 Academically he has gained an MSc (Advancing Practice) with distinction from the University of Birmingham, been published in peer-reviewed journals and presented his work at international conferences.
 He was awarded the MACP MSc research prize in 2009 and Central London Community Healthcare therapist of the year in 2011.
 Eoin also regularly teaches this Shoulder Masterclass.
-This distils his considerable clinical and academic knowledge into a two-day highly practical course to help physiotherapists to improve the management of shoulder pain.
+This distils his clinical and academic knowledge into a two-day highly practical course to help physiotherapists to improve the management of shoulder pain.
 In 2021 Eoin started his PhD studies under the supervision of internationally renowned shoulder researcher Professor Filip Struyf at the University of Antwerp.

 About Evidence-Based Therapy Centre

-Over the past 9 years Eoin and Róisín have worked closely together to put into practice their shared vision.
-Evidence-Based Therapy Centre has organically grown into a thriving therapy centre with 15 therapists working across different specialisms including Musculoskeletal Physiotherapy, Women’s & Men’s Health, Adult Mental Health, Psychosexual and Couples therapy, Family therapy, Perinatal therapy, Adult Autism and ADHD assessment and Clinical Health psychology.
+Over the past 10 years, Eoin and Róisín have worked closely together to put into practice their shared vision.
+Evidence-Based Therapy Centre has organically grown into a thriving therapy centre with 17 therapists working across different specialisms including Musculoskeletal Physiotherapy, Women’s & Men’s Health, Adult Mental Health, Psychosexual and Couples therapy, Family therapy, Perinatal therapy, Adult Autism and ADHD assessment and Clinical Health psychology.
 They provide supervision, mentorship and support to the in-house therapists but also to therapists working in other organisations and are now developing the training and development arm of Evidence-Based Therapy Centre to share their clinical knowledge, experience and expertise.